Polar: Types

 has_role(actor, "member", organization);

-Binding + Unification
+Binding + unification

 When you query Oso, Polar uses types to determine which values that satisfy the query.
 To do this, Polar ensures: